fltk/fltk/README.macOS.md

 The configuration script runs a number of tests to find external headers, libraries, and tools.
 The configuration summary should not show any errors.
 You can now continue to build FLTK.

-For the advanced user there are a few more optinons to the _configure_ script.
+For the advanced user there are a few more options to the _configure_ script.
 Type `./configure --help` to get a complete list of options.
 These should be pretty self-explanatory.
 Some more details can be found in [online documentation](https://www.fltk.org/doc-1.4/intro.html#intro_unix).